liam-ilan/time-dependent-schrodinger-equation/README.md

 \end{aligned}
 $$

-Derivation of this expression can be found in this repo's accompanying article, [The Math Behind the Impossible](https://liam-ilan.github.io/time-dependent-schrodinger-equation/).
+Derivation of this expression can be found in this repo's accompanying article, [Visualizing the Impossible](https://liam-ilan.github.io/time-dependent-schrodinger-equation/).

 This repo and the accompanying article were create for the Summer of Math Exposition 3 (SoME3), read more about the competition at: [https://some.3b1b.co/](https://some.3b1b.co/).